utkarshcmu/grafana.org/content/blog/2018-08-24-timeshift-ep58.md

 cover_blur = "1px"
-description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "The ultimate guide to monitoring Kubernetes with Prometheus and Grafana, how to build effective dashboards, and a guide that will help demystify PromQL."
+description = "A weekly roundup of articles and links from Grafana and the surrounding community" categories = ["timeShift", "Grafana Buzz"] excerpt = "The ultimate guide to monitoring Kubernetes with Prometheus and Grafana, how to build effective dashboards, and a guide to help demystify PromQL."
 +++

 ### Welcome to TimeShift
-We have a Prometheus focused issue this week and share the ultimate guide to monitoring Kubernetes with Prometheus and Grafana, how to build effective dashboards, and a guide that will help demystify PromQL.
+This week we highlight articles featuring the ultimate guide to monitoring Kubernetes using Prometheus and Grafana, how to build effective dashboards, and a guide to help demystify PromQL.

 With the upcoming Labor Day holiday, TimeShift is going to take a short break, but we'll see you again soon!